ArekBalysNordic/connectedhomeip/examples/light-switch-app/nrfconnect/README.md

     instruction.

 **Button 2** can be used for the following purposes:

 -   _Pressing the button once_ &mdash; changes the light state to the opposite one on a bound lighting-app device.

--   _Pressed for more than 2 s_ &mdash; changes the light's brightness (dimmer functionality) on a bound lighting-app device.
-Brightness is changing from 0 % to 100 % with 1% step continuously as long as **Button 4** is pressed.
+-   _Pressed for more than 2 s_ &mdash; changes the light's brightness on a bound lighting-app device (dimmer functionality).
+    Brightness is changing from 0 % to 100 % with 1% increments every X seconds as long as **Button 4** is pressed.

 **Button 3** &mdash; Pressing the button once starts the bound lighting-app discovery.
 If at least one lighting-app device is bound, a LED should be blinking on them with 1 s interval.
 Second pressing means stop discovering.